offbynull/learn/Math/input/input.md

 358
 ```

-The algorithm for processing the partial rule is similar to the conceptual model.
-For example, to process the string 55 for the partial rule, ...
+The algorithm for processing the fractional rule is similar to the conceptual model described above.
+It consists of 2 steps:

- 1. begin by determining the total number of parts there are.
-The algorithm to do this is as follows..
+ 1. Determine the total number of parts there are.
+The algorithm for this is...

     ```
     total_parts = <empty>